PLAIN-ENGLISH GUIDE

 THE SHORT ANSWER

-An AI consultant is a specialist who helps a business decide where artificial intelligence can improve real work — content, marketing, research, follow-up, operations — then designs, builds, and tests the workflows that make it dependable.
-Part strategist, part builder, part translator.
-The deliverable is not advice.
-It is a working system your team can run.
+An AI consultant is a specialist who helps a business decide where artificial intelligence can improve real work, then designs, builds, and tests the workflows that make it dependable.
+The good ones do more than prompt.
+They turn your business knowledge into a system your team can run.

 THE JOB